princeton-sns/specreds/p2warmup.md

 ## Part 2: Warming up

+(This part takes around 10 minutes to complete)

 Let us first go through some warm-up examples to get familiar with the Ceph storage layer as well as the super and collapse APIs.
 In this section, we will be learning the following commands:

 	ceph -s         # display the ceph cluster status